opencv/opencv/modules/gpu/doc/object_detection.rst

    vector<Point>\& found_locations, double hit_threshold=0,
    Size win_stride=Size(), Size padding=Size())

 	Performs object detection without a multi-scale window.

 	:param img: Source image.  ``CV_8UC1``  and  ``CV_8UC4`` types are supported for now.

 	:param found_locations: Left-top corner points of detected objects boundaries.

     :param hit_threshold: Threshold for the distance between features and SVM classifying plane.
 Usually it is 0 and should be specfied in the detector coefficients (as the last free coefficient).
 But if the free coefficient is omitted (which is allowed), you can specify it manually here.

 	:param win_stride: Window stride.
 It must be a multiple of block stride.

 	:param padding: Mock parameter to keep the CPU interface compatibility.
-Must be (0,0).
+It must be (0,0).

 .. index:: gpu::HOGDescriptor::detectMultiScale